SRA-SiliconValley/jalangi/README.md

     killall node
     python scripts/jalangi.py rrserver http://127.0.0.1:8000/tests/tizen/annex/index_jalangi_.html

 You can now play the game for sometime.
 Try two moves.
 This will generate a jalangi_trace1 in the current directory.
+To ensure the trace is completely flushed, press `Alt+Shift+T` in the browser, and then close the browser window.
 You can run a dynamic analysis on the trace file by issuing the following commands.

     export JALANGI_MODE=replay
     export JALANGI_ANALYSIS=analyses/objectalloc/ObjectAllocationTrackerEngine
     node src/js/commands/replay.js jalangi_trace1

+### Instrument a local web application.

+***

+Jalangi provides a script for instrumenting a locally-stored web application, by instrumenting all discovered scripts on disk.
+Here is how to instrument the annex app using this script.
+First, run the `instrumentDir.js` script to instrument the app:

+    node src/js/commands/instrumentDir.js tests/tizen/annex /tmp

+This creates an instrumented copy of annex in `/tmp/annex`.
+To see other options for `instrumentDir.js`, run it with the `-h` option.

+Then, lauch the Jalangi server and the HTML page by running

+    killall node
+    python scripts/jalangi.py rrserver file:///tmp/annex/index.html

+You can now play the game for sometime.
+Try two moves.
+This will generate a jalangi_trace1 in the current directory.
+To ensure the trace is completely flushed, press `Alt+Shift+T` in the browser, and then close the browser window.
+You can run a dynamic analysis on the trace file by issuing the following commands (not that this differs slightly from above, due to the need to copy the trace):

+    export JALANGI_MODE=replay
+    export JALANGI_ANALYSIS=analyses/objectalloc/ObjectAllocationTrackerEngine
+    cp jalangi_trace1 /tmp/annex
+    node src/js/commands/replay.js /tmp/annex/jalangi_trace1

 ### Record and replay using the proxy server.